Harmila331/aws-serverless-api/README.md

 The test execution shows an error related to **invalid security token**, which is caused by IAM session or lab credentials and does not affect the Lambda logic.

 ![Delete Lambda Test](screenshots/13-delete-lambda-test.png)

+## DELETE Order Lambda Function

+- The DELETE Lambda logic is implemented in:
+  `lambda/delete/index.mjs`

+- This function deletes an order from DynamoDB using the order ID received from the API path parameter.

+- A test event was created using:
+  `test-events/test-delete.json`

+- The function was tested from the Lambda console.
+  *(An invalid security token warning may appear in lab environments and does not affect the function logic.)*

 ## Step 14: Open API Gateway